 The main alternatives to Halo Financial for UK clients making large international transfers are Cambridge Currencies, Currencies Direct, Key Currency, and TorFX.
 All four are FCA-regulated UK currency brokers offering phone-based dealer services, forward contracts, and competitive exchange rates.
-The right choice depends on your transfer size, currency pair, whether you want a dedicated specialist or a larger online platform, and how quickly you need to open an account.
+Now that Halo Financial has entered Special Administration and can no longer trade, the right replacement depends on your transfer size, currency pair, whether you want a dedicated specialist or a larger online platform, and how quickly you need to open an account.

-This comparison covers the four leading FCA-authorised alternatives to Halo Financial.
-Each broker is profiled with its regulatory status, service model, target client, and key strengths.
-A guidance section at the end helps you match a broker to your specific use case.
+This comparison covers four leading FCA-authorised alternatives to Halo Financial.
+Each broker is profiled with its regulatory status, service model, target client, and key strengths, with a guidance section at the end to help you match a broker to your situation.
+If you are an existing Halo customer trying to understand the insolvency itself — what happened, what it means for your money, and how to contact the administrators — see our separate Halo Financial Special Administration update.

-For clients with upcoming international transfers — particularly property purchases, business invoices, or scheduled overseas payments — having an alternative provider ready can be the difference between completing a transfer on time and missing a deadline.
+For clients with time-sensitive payments — property purchases, business invoices, payroll, or scheduled overseas costs — having an alternative provider onboarded and ready is the difference between completing a transfer on time and missing a deadline.
 The four brokers below are all FCA-regulated UK alternatives offering similar service models to Halo Financial.
+For the full picture on the insolvency and what affected customers should do, our guide on what to do if a UK currency broker stops trading covers the safeguarding process and your next steps.

 Halo Financial alternatives compared: at a glance